-The onboard hardware monitor automatically detects the MB (motherboard) and CPU temperatures.
+The onboard hardware monitor automatically detects and displays the motherboard and CPU temperatures.

-CPU Fan Speed [xxxxRPM] or N/A Chassis Fan Speed [xxxxRPM] or N/A
+CPU Fan Speed [xxxxRPM] or [N/A] Chassis Fan Speed [xxxxRPM] or [N/A]

-The onboard hardware monitor automatically detects the CPU and chassis fan speeds in rotations per minute (RPM).
-If any of the fans is not connected to the fan connectors on the motherboard, the specific field will show N/A.
+The onboard hardware monitor automatically detects and displays the CPU, chassis, and power fan speeds in rotations per minute (RPM).
+If any of the fans is not connected to the motherboard, the specific field shows N/A.